sakshi852/SQL_PROJECT_DATA_ANALYSIS/README.md

 - Identify top-paying jobs for Data Analysts
 - Discover the most in-demand skills
 - Find the optimal skills where high salary meets high demand
+- Checking the demands of data analyst jobs in each month

 🔗 **Check the SQL queries here**: [📂 Job Data Analysis](/job_data_analysis/)